MTstateIntroStats/IntroStatActivitiesHybrid/_book/10-Exam2-Review.md

     Normality (must be met to use theory-based methods):
 \vspace{0.6in}

-g.
+i.
 Use the provided R script file to find the simulation p-value to assess the research question.
 Report the p-value.
 \vspace{0.2in}

-h.
+j.
 Interpret the p-value in the context of the problem.
 \vspace{0.7in}

-i.
+k.
 Write a conclusion to the research question based on the p-value.
 \vspace{0.7in}

-j.
+l.
 Using a significance level of $\alpha = 0.05$, what statistical decision will you make about the null hypothesis?
 \vspace{0.3in}

-k.
+m.
 Use the provided R script file to find a 95\% confidence interval.
 \vspace{0.3in}

-l.
+n.
 Interpret the 95\% confidence interval in context of the problem.
 \vspace{0.7in}

-m.
+o.
 Regardless to your answer in part f, calculate the standardized statistic.
 \vspace{0.4in}

-n.
+p.
 Interpret the value of the standardized statistic in context of the problem.
 \vspace{0.7in}

-o.
+q.
 Use the provided R script file to find the theory-based p-value.
 \vspace{0.3in}

-p.
+r.
 Use the provided R script file to find the appropriate z* multiplier and calculate the theory-based confidence interval.
 \vspace{0.5in}

-q.
+s.
 Does the theory-based p-value and CI match those found using simulation methods?
 Explain why or why not.
 \vspace{0.7in}

-r.
+t.
 To what group of observational units do the results apply?
 \vspace{0.8in}

 <!-- 2.
 Use the appropriate Exam 2 Review R script file and analyze the following research question: The proportion of university graduates in the US is 42%.
 "Is there evidence that the proportion of university graduates in the Islands differs from the proportion in the US?" -->